altocodenl/cell/readme.md

 ## License

-cells is written by [Altocode](https://altocode.nl) and released into the public domain.
+cell is written by [Altocode](https://altocode.nl) and released into the public domain.